priyanshu688/LGMVIP-WebDev-Task-1/README.md

 # LGMVIP-WebDev
+  This Project is created as my 1st Task.
  This is a Personal Portfolio Website created using HTML, CSS, JAVASCRIPT.
 This is just a one page website.
 This website is responsive for all the devices.

  Technologies used to create this Personal Portfolio Website -